johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part2.md

 ```

 The comments should help with understanding what's happening, but at a high level, the strategy should be pretty clear:
-1. Iterate over all of our "message handlers".
-These are the user-land Controller methods decorated with `@MessagePattern()`; a list of them is made available to us  (in `this.messageHandlers`) by the framework, which discovers them using introspection with the `Reflect` API during the bootstrap process.\*
+1. Iterate over all of our "message handlers"\*.
+These are the user-land Controller methods decorated with `@MessagePattern()`; a list of them is made available to us  (in `this.messageHandlers`) by the framework, which discovers them using introspection with the `Reflect` API during the bootstrap process.
 2. For each one, subscribe to the inbound channel (the `_ack` form of the topic).
 Remember, a Faye client's `subscribe()` call registers a callback handler to be invoked whenever the Faye client library receives an inbound message matching this topic.
 So this is the step where we map *patterns* to *handlers*.
 In short, this is our "router".
-3. The subscription handler in step 2, when invoked, runs the *actual* user supplied handler (the user-land handler method decorated with something like `@MessagePattern('get-customer')`), and *returns* the result it gets from that method.
+3. The subscription handler in step 2, when invoked, runs the *actual* user supplied handler (the user-land handler method decorated with something like `@MessagePattern('/get-customer')`), and *returns* the result it gets from that method.
 When we say "returns", we mean **publishes a reply** on the outbound channel (the `_res` form of the topic).
 4. Along the way, we run our deserializer on the inbound message, our serializer on the outbound response, and we package up the data produced by the user's pattern handler in an appropriately shaped standard Nest transporter message object.

 \*For *Take 1*, we are omitting *event handlers* (methods decorated with `@EventPattern(...)`).
 We'll handle these in *Take 2* of our server component, in the next article.